wpexpertsio/password-protected/readme.txt

 Install and configure the [Login Logo](http://wordpress.org/extend/plugins/login-logo/) plugin by Mark Jaquith.
 This will change the logo on your password entry page AND also your admin login page.

+= How can I enable feeds while the site is password protected? =

+In the settings, check the 'Allow Feeds' checkbox.

 = How can I log out? =

 Just add a "password-protected=logout" query to your URL.